 A front t-shirt design placement is a versatile choice that works well with graphics of various sizes and complexity.
 Whether your message is artistic or utilitarian, front design placements make it easy for people to quickly grasp what a shirt is trying to communicate.

-Depending on your design needs, there are few drawbacks to this placement.
+Depending on your design needs, this placement has a few drawbacks.
 However, an essential consideration for front print placements is wearer comfort, as the size of your print area can impact your t-shirt’s breathability.
 Choosing a lightweight fabric can help make your t-shirt a customer favorite as a standalone item or as a base layer in colder temperatures.

 Placement: About three inches down from the collar, along the centerline of the t-shirt.